 - 1. Make sure the diagnostic CD-ROM is inserted into the CD-ROM drive. - 2.
 Turn the power off. - 3.
 Plug the internal SCSI cable into both SCSI connectors on the system board. - 4.
 Disconnect the signal and power connectors from all the SCSI devices except the CD-ROM drive. - 5.
-Make sure the SCSI chain is properly terminated; see "SCSI Bus Termination" on page 1-18. - 6.
-Turn the power on. - After the keyboard indicator is displayed, press the F5 key on the directly-attached keyboard or the number 5 key on an ASCII terminal keyboard. - 8.
+Make sure the SCSI chain is properly terminated; see "SCSI Bus Termination" on page 1-21. - 6.
+Turn the power on. - 7.
+After the keyboard indicator is displayed, press the F5 key on the directly-attached keyboard or the number 5 key on an ASCII terminal keyboard. - 8.
 Enter the appropriate password when prompted to do so.

+- NO One of the FRUs remaining in the system unit is defective.

-In the following order, exchange the FRUs that have not been exchanged:
+- In the following order, exchange the FRUs that have not been exchanged:

 - 1. SCSI cable

 - 2. Last SCSI device connected (CD-ROM drive, tape drive, etc.)

-- The graphics adapter, if the system console is defined as a graphical display.
+- 3. The graphics adapter, if the system console is defined as a graphical display.

 - 4. Riser card

 - 5. System board (See notes on page 2-1)

 - 6. Processor card

 - 7. Power Supply